Breathing life into extraordinary promotional label conceptsPosted on April 17th, 2020

 - Scratch-off labels and pull-away game pieces for sweepstakes promotions

-- Hang tags to increase the branding real estate on your packaging
+- Bottle neck tags to increase the branding real estate on your packaging

 - Custom-engineering a completely new solution to meet your one-of-a-kind promotion concept